seclab-ucr/INTANG/FAQ.md

 ==================
 What can I do with INTANG?
 ------------------------------
-With INTANG, your HTTP connections are protected from censor's monitoring.
-For some reasons, GFW will block the communication between a client and a server for 90 seconds after a sensitive keyword is seen in the HTTP request.
-You will see in the browser a "Connection has been reset" page once that happens.
-By using the tool, you can bypass such kind of attacks from GFW.
+INTANG aims at evading the GFW's TCP connection reset attacks.
+Connection reset is a commonly used technique by the GFW to shutdown connections and has been found working on protocols like HTTP/VPN/Tor/DNS over TCP, etc. For example, when you are visiting a foreign website and sees a "Connection has been reset" error page in the browser, it's possibly caused by the GFW.
+Also, it happens sometimes when you are connecting to a VPN or Tor replay outside China.

+INTANG works at TCP-layer and disrupt the state machine on the GFW.
+So it can help all application protocols based on TCP evade censorship.
+With INTANG, your TCP connections are protected from censor's monitoring.
-Also, you can visit some blocked websites, e.g. wordpress.com, dropbox.com, etc. Since their servers are not blocked by IP-blocking, but only DNS poisoning, our tool can establish a connection to a unpolluted DNS resolver using TCP.
+You can visit some blocked websites, e.g. wordpress.com, dropbox.com, etc. Since their servers are not IP-blocked by the GFW, but suffering from DNS poisoning and connection reset.
+Our tool can also establish a connection to a unpolluted DNS resolver using TCP to evade DNS poisoning.
 However, websites such as Google, Facebook, Twitter, etc., are IP-blocked by the GFW, so they are not accessible even with INTANG.
+IP-blocking works at IP layer, which is more low-level than TCP layer.
+There are also some recent research projects called Refraction Networking aiming at evading IP-blocking.

 Why can't I access to Internet after using INTANG?
 ------------------------------